 English High Court Experience

-- An international investment bank in connection with disputes arising under certain structured finance products in proceedings in the English High Court and in New York (valued in excess of US$1.5 billion).
+- An international investment bank in connection with disputes arising under certain structured finance products in proceedings in the English High Court and in New York (valued in excess of $1.5 billion).

-- Dmitry Rybolovlev in claims against Yves Bouvier, Sotheby’s and Samuel Valette, arising from a large-scale fraud conducted against him in relation to the purchase of a US$2 billion portfolio of artwork.
+- Dmitry Rybolovlev in claims against Yves Bouvier, Sotheby’s and Samuel Valette, arising from a large-scale fraud conducted against him in relation to the purchase of a $2 billion portfolio of artwork.